TheFGFSEagle/FGGeodesy/README.md

 to the command line, where `/path/to/addon/folder` is the path to the addon folder which contains this `README.md` file.

 ## Usage
-To use the addon in the simulator, hold the Alt key and click anywhere in the scenery - though all it does so far is to print out the longitude, latitude and altitude of the clicked point - more functions are coming soon.
+To use the addon in the simulator, hold the Alt key and click anywhere in the scenery.
+At each click, a tooltip in the main simulator window will display the coordinates of the clicked position, and the total distance of a line formed by the points you clicked, in the order you clicked.
+To clear the points and start measuring anew, press Alt+d.